thomasvanhees/python-monorepo-poetry/README.md

 - Create VENVs for every lib and app and add them in PyCharm.
 You probably have to rename them a bit.
 - Associate every sub-project with its correct interpreter from the VENVs you just made.
 Add this point everything should start working again.
 - Note: the sub-projects automatically add sources roots outside their folder structures based on the path installs you do in the VENV.
 But that is fine.
 - Create run configurations for every library and application.
 Also create a compound configuration to run them all.
 Save as a project file so it can be added to Git.
+Don't forget to set a `--cov=...` additional argument to get code coverage in the report.
--
+- The default arguments added for Pytest caused my coverage not to show up, so remove them in the advanced settings.